 Walk through the fish viewing area and continue on the dirt road marked "Shafter Grade".
 The road begins to climb steeply, winding through a lush and attractive second-growth redwood forest with a lot of bay laurel.
 Near the top, the redwoods give way to firs.
 The climb is difficult and it seems to go on forever, but at least the traffic noise is left behind.

 Shafter Grade Fire Road ends at a T intersection with the Bolinas Ridge Fire Road.
 To the left, the road passes through some redwood groves, eventually reaching Mount Tamalpais State Park.
-But that's another hike, so turn left instead.
+But that’s another hike, so turn left instead.
 The scenic road climbs a little more, winding through open fields and passing through a gate before cresting a hill.
 There’s a nice view of the ridgetop cow pastures with the rolling hills of the Olema Valley below.
-The dirt road actually passes through the cow pasture and on occasion cows may be standing around on the road (once a herd started following me as I walked through).
+The dirt road actually passes through the cow pasture and on occasion cows may be standing around on the road and may start following you around.

 After passing through another gate, the views open up again.
 They’re even better than before, with a sweeping view over the Olema Valley; later, the town of Olema comes into view in the distance, sitting at the tip of Tomales Bay.

 As the trail descends, look for the little-used Jewell Fire Road to the right.
 To the left, the Bolinas Ridge Fire Road continues to descend through scenic pastures, eventually reaching Sir Francis Drake Boulevard.
 But that route would be too long, so instead head right on the Jewell Fire Road, which is also pretty scenic, with views of the San Geronimo Valley.